 The choice to freely give yourself to another human being—a husband, a wife, a child, a friend—for no other reason than you love them, is a tremendous risk.
 In fact, it is probably the greatest risk you can take.
 But when you have someone you truly love, you’ll happily take the risk because you love them.

 “Sounds great, Paul, but what if the husband is abusive?”
-For answers to tough questions like this and practical tips for a heavenly marriage, check out my latest ebook, Should Wives Submit to their Husbands?
-What if he’s a Jerk?
-Available now for monthly supporters on Patreon and Donorbox.
+For answers to tough questions like this and practical tips for a heavenly marriage, check out Dr. Paul Ellis’s new book, The Silent Queen: Why the Church Needs Women to Find their Voice.
+Available now.